geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 In this task, you will open the Microsoft Teams desktop application on LON-CL1 and log in as Adatum’s MOD Administrator.
 You will then conduct a brief chat session with the IT Consultant (your fellow student whose tenant ID was assigned to you by your instructor).
 This will validate that you can use Teams to chat with the IT Consultant whenever necessary to discuss matters concerning the new Service Request Ticketing system.

 **IMPORTANT:** Remember that your instructor assigned your tenant suffix ID to another student, who is also building a similar ticketing system in his or her lab environment.
-For that student, you will take on the role of the IT Consultant.
-So expect to receive a text message from that student, who will do so to validate that Chat functionality is working within his or her Teams’ application.
+For that student, you will take on the role of the IT Consultant; therefore, expect to receive a text message from that student, who will do so to validate that Chat functionality is working within his or her Teams’ application.

 1. Switch to the **LON-CL1** VM.
 You should still be logged into your LON-CL1 VM as the Administrator (or Domain Admin) with a **Password** of **Pa55w.rd**; if not, then do so now.